Alternative purchase network

 An alternative purchase network (APN) is a contemporary commerce channel established as an alternative to perceived consumerism, and the cultural and economic hegemony of the global market.
-Alternative purchase networks aim to promote ethical shopping behaviour, which has an environmentally-friendly approach and considers local realities.
+Alternative purchase networks aim to promote ethical shopping behaviour, which has an environmentally friendly approach and considers local realities.

 Aims

-Indeed, undertaking an economic action in favour of local environment is “one of the aspirations of alternative and critical consumer practices”.
+Undertaking an economic action in favour of the local environment is “one of the aspirations of alternative and critical consumer practices”.
 Furthermore, “a global humanitarian consumer-citizenship may require a further economic disentanglement, as it commands growth rates and volumes for green and ethical products which are at odds with small-scale local production”.
-Alternative products are commodities which embody a critical dialogue with many aspects of commoditization: they are concerned with the length of commodity chains, the environmental and human costs and the importance of nature and health.
+Alternative products are commodities that engage with various aspects of commoditization, focusing on the length of commodity chains, environmental and human costs, and the significance of nature and health.

 Role of the consumer

 The importance of the consumer’s role within economics is rapidly growing: indeed, the consumer has been becoming an active, moral and political subject.
-It’s necessary to consider that ‘to buy is to vote’: when someone buys a good, he votes “yes”; when he decides not to buy a product, he votes “no”, forcing the companies to diversify into products he prefer, or to change some features of the good.
+It’s necessary to consider that ‘to buy is to vote’: when someone buys a good, he votes “yes”; when he decides not to buy a product, he votes “no”, forcing the companies to diversify into products he prefers, or to change some features of the good.
 According to consumers’ votes, we have to consider the concept of elegant sufficiency, which is “a mixture of environmentalism […] and detachment from mass fashion.
 Its emphasis is on choice as a political and ethical process”.

-The consumer can do three different actions to influence the market:
+The consumer can take three different actions to influence the market: